July 31, 2022

 But if you choose to cooperate with a staff augmentation company such as Voypost, you can cut costs and gain profits by mitigating all the risks.
 JS developers from our talent pool will join your team for a short- or long-term project, engaging with the same productivity as your in-house team would.

-So, check out the IT outstaffing benefits for your company and start your digital transformation today.
+So, check out the IT outstaffing and tech employment benefits for your company and start your digital transformation today.
 Contact us, and we will help you hire the best 5% of JS developers.

 Quick search and hire

 IT outstaffing model allows companies to quickly find the needed specialists, expand internal teams, and control the development process.
 This model also allows you to search for specialists from different regions and countries.
 The hiring process can take from 3 days to 2 weeks.